Moses Wing of Windsor, Connecticut. Tall case clock.

-This is a fine cherry case tall clock with an engraved silvered brass dial made by Moses Wing of Windsor, Connecticut.
+This is a fine cherry case tall clock with an engraved silvered brass dial signed by Moses Wing of Windsor, Connecticut.

 This clock stands on an applied molding which rest flat on the floor.
 The waist is long and narrow and features a nicely shaped waist door.
-The sides of this case are fitted with fluted quarter columns that end in decoratively turned wooden capitals.
-The bonnet is a modified pagoda form that is original to the clock.
+This door is trimmed with a simple molded edge.
+Through this door one can access the interior of the case.
+The sides of this case are fitted with fluted quarter columns that end in decoratively turned wooden quarter capitals.
+The bonnet is a modified pagoda form that is original to this clock.
 It supports three turned wooden finials.
 The center finial is mounted on a platform while the other two are supported on square plinths.
 The bonnet door is a tomb-stoned shape and is fitted with glass.
-Fully turned and and free standing bonnet columns are located on either side of this door.
+Fully turned and free standing bonnet columns are located on either side of this door.
 This case exhibits typical proportions and wood selection for this region.

-The dial is brass and has been silvered with a wash.
-It is skillfully engraved with decorative designs.
-It is signed by the Maker in the arch along with his working location.
+The skillfully engraved dial is brass and has been silvered with a wash.
+The decorative designs are consistent with dials found along the Connecticut River Valley and then down to Norwich.
+This dial is signed by the Maker in the arch along with his working location.
+It also bears the initials "D. P." below the calendar aperture.
+These initials may belong to the original owner who is not identified.
 The time and strike movement is brass, eight-day duration and of good quality.
 This clock made circa 1785 and stands approximately 7 feet 10 inches tall.

 This clock is inventory number HH-16.